GiovanniBordiga/latex-subfigs-combiner/README.md

 # LaTeX Subfigs Combiner

-Python script for combining LaTeX figures composed of subfigures.
+Python script for combining LaTeX figures composed of subfigures

 ## What